Edgar Valdez Villarreal: Connection with the Cabañas Case

 On the morning of January 25, 2010, football player Salvador Cabañas was wounded by a gunshot to the head.
 Through the recording of a CCTV camera, José Jorge ("JJ") Balderas Garza was identified as his attacker.
 According to his own statements, due to their friendship Valdez-Villarreal himself was the person who gave "JJ" shelter to protect him from the police by placing him in one of his safe houses.

 Connection with the Israeli crime organization

-Benjamin Yeshurun Sutchi (killed in Mexico by the CJNG gang), a well-known Israeli drug dealer and a major player in the international cocaine business, was wanted by Interpol and was one of the best friends of Edgar Valdez Villarreal.
+Benjamin Yeshurun Sutchi was killed in Mexico by the CJNG cartel in July 2019.
+A well-known Israeli drug dealer and a major player in the international cocaine business, Sutchi was wanted by Interpol and was one of the best friends of Edgar Valdez Villarreal.
 Mexico’s attorney general said that between 2001 and 2005 Sutchi built a criminal empire based on drug trafficking, kidnappings and casinos, working with Mexico’s own mafia.
 In a raid, police found photos showing Sutchi together with his friend Valdez in Sinaloa.